 The aim of the program is to reduce textile waste being sent to landfill and transform it into reusable materials.
 Collection occurs four times per year at the end of each school term.

 Return and Earn support

-Council offers support for schools to participate in the Return and Earn recycling program.
+Council offers support for schools (primary & secondary) to participate in the Return and Earn recycling program.
 Council will provide a 240L yellow bin for the storage of collected bottles and cans.
 Schools can then return the eligible containers for a 10 cent refund which can contribute to the School’s fund raising efforts.

 Register your school